 What does a bird tattoo mean?
 Let’s get to the bottom of it!

-There are many different variations on bird tattoos—they’re often used to represent spirituality, freedom, and self-actualization.
+There are many different variations of bird tattoos.
+They’re often used to represent spirituality, freedom, and self-actualization.
 Here are just a few examples:

 Birds have been seen as a symbol of spirituality for thousands of years.